touching and convincing...a multi-sensory universe...

 Yiğit Kolat’s music explores the liminal frontiers of musical activity and potentialities in (mis)translating data into musical information.
 The complicated political and social environment of his native Turkey is a recurring theme in his diverse output, which includes acoustic, electro-acoustic, and electronic works written for orchestra, chamber ensembles, voice, and solo instruments.

 His works have been recognized by a prestigious array of organizations worldwide, including the Millay Colony for the Arts, the Bogliasco Foundation (2016 Edward T. Cone Bogliasco Fellow in Music), the Toru Takemitsu Composition Award (1st Prize, 2015), the Queen Elisabeth Competition in Belgium (Finalist, 2013), the Concours International de Composition Henri Dutilleux (2nd Prize, 2012).

-Kolat earned his Doctorate of Musical Arts at the University of Washington, studying with Joël-François Durand.
-He currently resides in Seattle.
+Kolat earned his Doctorate of Musical Arts at the University of Washington where he currently serves on the composition faculty.